mercedes-benz/acentrik/helm-charts/README.md

 ### Container registry

-By default, all helm charts are predefined with public docker images available in Acentrik's Amazon Elastic Container Registry (Amazon ECR)
+By default, all helm charts are predefined with public docker images available in Acentrik's Amazon Elastic Container Registry (Amazon ECR), as following public registry

-Following the public registry

 ```
 public.ecr.aws/j0e7f6c1
 ```

-Optinally you can pull and mirror all the required images to your own private registry if any.
+Optionally you can pull and mirror all the required images to your own private registry if necessary.

 <br />